 Ok, we all need a spot of the bright, bold and beautiful in our lives.
-Our homes can become filled with pastels, pales and neutrals but for that one accent piece to add depth and texture to the space……Go wild!
+Our homes can become filled with pastels and pales but for that one accent piece to add depth and texture to the space……Go wild!

-Colourful, patterned vinyl flooring is just the ticket when being the wallflower is not an option and in this post, we look at some of our boldest and brightest pattern designs.
+A colourful floor covering is just the ticket when being the wallflower is not an option and in this post, we look at some of our boldest and brightest.

-Links to buy all patterned vinyl flooring below each image – when you’re ready, shop your room’s new look.
+Links to buy all flooring designs below each image – when you’re ready, shop your room’s new look.

-For the geometri-philes out there who hold a candle for a bit of the angular, geometric and retro vinyl flooring patterns are the perfect way to satisfy those angular cravings.
+For the geometri-philes out there who hold a candle for a bit of the angular, geometric or retro style flooring patterns could be the perfect way to satisfy those angular cravings.

-For too long flooring options have been about the beige and the plain.
+For too long floor covering options have been about the beige and the plain.
 Rise up and claim back the ground!
 Bring on the angles!
-Be bold with your colour!
+Be brave with your colour!

 Your home is unique, don’t forget to show it.